 Networks require software to control the flow of information between users.
 A Network Operating System, or NOS, installed in each computer attached to the network.
 The is like a traffic cop that monitors the exchange and flow of files, electronic mail, and other network information.
 Network Operating Systems are generally classified according to whether they are Peer-to-Peer or Client-Server networks.
 Listed below are the descriptions, pro’s and con’s of each type of network.

-Advanced Micro Technologies can help you decide what type of network is best for you!
+We can help you decide which type of network is best for you.

 Peer to Peer (2 to 4 Users)